vault27/Foundation/ssl.md

 - Server sends to client its cert + subordinate CA or many subordinates
 - Enroll means to send public key and identity information to CA , so CA can issue an identity certificate

-## Digital signature
-- Digital signature - this is encrypted (with private key) hash of a data - non repudiation
-- Person 1 encrypts hash of the message with its private key

-Algorithms
-- RSA - first digital signature, de facto standard
-- Elgamal - it differs from Elgamal encryption scheme.
-Native Elgamal signature algorithm is rarely used.
-DSA is much more popular
-- DSA - extension of Elgamal, better than Elgamal.
-Can be used only for signing, not encryption
-- Elliptic curve digital signature algorithm (ECDSA) - extension of Elgamal

 ## Certificate

 ## Wireshark
 SNI filtering